-If the house needs a lot of work, it's important to find out how long a life it has, otherwise you may find yourself getting evicted just as you've finished spending a lot of money and energy getting it together.
+If a house needs a lot of work, you would be wise to make sure that it has a reasonable life.
+Otherwise you might get thrown out just as you've finished spending a lot of money and energy getting it together.